-National Geographic Magazine has opened its annual photo contest, with the deadline for submissions coming up on November 16, 2015.
+National Geographic Magazine’s annual photo contest is still open, but the deadline for submissions coming up on November 16, 2015.